KaileyLiou/Screens-Shots/README.md

 - Xcode – Development environment

 ## Disclaimer
 This app provides general health information and is not medical advice.
-Consult a doctor before making decisions.
+Consult a doctor before making decisions. <br>
+AI was used to assist in generating this README.md and in debugging during the coding process.

 ## App Store